firecracker-microvm/firecracker/docs/prod-host-setup.md

 ### Mitigating hardware vulnerabilities

+> [!CAUTION]
-> **Note** Firecracker is not able to mitigate host's hardware vulnerabilities.
+> Firecracker is not able to mitigate host's hardware vulnerabilities.
-Adequate mitigations need to be put in place when configuring the host.
+> Adequate mitigations need to be put in place when configuring the host.

+> [!CAUTION]
-> **Note** Firecracker is designed to provide isolation boundaries between microVMs running in different Firecracker processes.
-It is strongly recommended that each Firecracker process corresponds to a workload of a single tenant.
+> Firecracker is designed to provide isolation boundaries between microVMs
+> running in different Firecracker processes.
+It is strongly recommended that
+> each Firecracker process corresponds to a workload of a single tenant.

+> [!CAUTION]
-> **Note** For security and stability reasons it is highly recommended to load updated microcode as soon as possible.
-Aside from keeping the system firmware up-to-date, when the kernel is used to load updated microcode of the CPU this should be done as early as possible in the boot process.
+> For security and stability reasons it is highly recommended to load updated
+> microcode as soon as possible.
+Aside from keeping the system firmware
+> up-to-date, when the kernel is used to load updated microcode of the CPU this
+> should be done as early as possible in the boot process.

 #### Side channel attacks